 |Black, white, tan, tricolor

 |Singles, couples, families with kids, the elderly, apartments, houses

 |Loyal, loving, playful, energetic, alert, attentive, social, inquisitive

-All in all, Jack Highland Terriers are great family dogs that are loyal to their pack of family members.
+Jack Highland Terriers are great family dogs that are loyal to their pack of family members.
 They’re intelligent and can easily be trained, but they need attention, activities, and exercise to maintain a happy and healthy life.
 Are you interested in adopting one of these adorable dogs?
 Continue reading to learn more about what it’s like to own a Jack Highland Terrier.

-Jack Highland Terrier Puppies — Before You Buy
+Jack Highland Terrier Puppies

-Jack Highland Terriers aren’t widely bred and aren’t as common as many other purebred and mixed breed dogs.
+Jack Highland Terriers aren’t widely bred or as common as other purebred and mixed-breed dogs.
 While the Jack Highland Terrier isn’t common, both parent breeds are.
 If you’re lucky enough to find one of these cute pups at the Humane Society, you may be able to adopt them for a low adoption fee.

-3 Little-Known Facts About Jack Highland Terriers
+3 Little-Known Facts About the Jack Highland Terrier

 1. They May Be Hypoallergenic